make-software/how-to-casperlabs/docs/ubuntu/run-node.md

 curl -s http://$KNOWN_VALIDATOR_IP:7777/status | jq .last_added_block_info.hash
 ```

-### If the hash is not null update trusted_hash property at the top of the config file
+If the hash is not null update ```trusted_hash``` property at the top of the config file.
+If it is null make sure it is commented in the file.

 ```
 sudo nano /etc/casper/config.toml